-Based on the SECURE Act (Setting Every Community up for Retirement Enhancement) changes, you must take out your first RMD (Required Minimum Distribution) by April 1 of the year after you turn 72.
+Based on the SECURE Act (Setting Every Community up for Retirement Enhancement) and SECURE ACT 2.0 changes, you must take out your first RMD (Required Minimum Distribution) by April 1 of the year after you turn 73.
 For all subsequent years, you must take the money out of your accounts by December 31.

-Your martial status is determined as of January 1 of each year.
-If your spouse is the beneficiary of your IRA on January 1, he or she remains a beneficiary only for purposes of calculating the RMD for that IRA even if you get divorced or your spouse dies during the year.
+Generally, your marital status is determined as of January 1 of each year.
+If your spouse is the beneficiary of your IRA on January 1, he or she remains a beneficiary only for purposes of calculating the required minimum distribution for that IRA even if you get divorced or your spouse dies during the year.